Real Estate Appraisals Are For Lenders, Not Buyers and Sellers

 How to Prepare a Home for a Higher Appraisal

-• Ensure access to attic, utilities & mechanical areas.
+• Ensure full access to key areas like the attic, utilities, and mechanical systems.

 Real Estate Appraisals FAQ